automobileslie/Garden-App-API/README.md

 ● Stored data including updates, posts, and deletes from forms on the front-end using Ruby on Rails

-● Built front-end functionality with React and React Router and styled the front-end with custom CSS
+● Built front-end functionality with React and React Router and styled the front-end with CSS